 The Ultimate Guide to Website Traffic for Business

-What is hyperlocal marketing?
+What is local online marketing?

 Hyperlocal marketing is a super targeted form of niche marketing.
 Businesses don’t need to spend money on national campaigns to generate inbound traffic.
-Hyperlocal marketing can be focused on one block and build the foundation for an authentic one-to-one relationship with customers in a specific area.
+Local online marketing can be focused on one block and build the foundation for an authentic one-to-one relationship with customers in a specific area.
 It seems less overwhelming but in reality a really tough goal to achieve.

 For example, if you want to find a new bestselling book, you will probably type “bookstores near me that have this book.”
 By doing that, you want this book and know where to buy it now.
 You know that 78% of local mobile searches result in offline purchases.
 This is huge!

 Taking into consideration these numbers and statistics, online and offline businesses are in a strong position to take advantage of hyperlocal marketing.
 Here are seven powerful ways to use a local online marketing strategy to grow your business.

 For small business owners that have physical locations, it is essential to optimize their Google My Business pages.
 Google My Business is the backbone of hyperlocal marketing.

 Did you know that 33% of all searches on Google are related to location?
 You should focus on that and provide highly detailed information about your business.

 Here are some essential things you need to include in your Google My Business listing: